deanOfWalls/deanOfWalls/SecurityResume.md

 - **LinkedIn:** [linkedin.com/in/deanofwalls](https://www.linkedin.com/in/deanofwalls/)

 ## Objective
-Aspiring to utilize my diverse experience in nursing, IT, and trucking in the role of Security Officer at Allied Universal.
+Aspiring to utilize my diverse experience in nursing, IT, and trucking in the role of Security Officer.
 Focused on maintaining safety and security with my strong problem-solving, communication, and crisis management skills.

 ## Professional Experience